goshippo/about-us/README.md

 * __Be Authentic__ - we are more than our work, we are human and we're fallible
     * Transparency is the best policy
-    * Frame "failure" and "weakness" as learning and growth oppurtunities
+    * Frame "failure" and "weakness" as learning and growth opportunities
     * Its ok to feel :pensive: or :cry: or :angry:, talk to someone and we can work through it together
     * There's no "killing it"; startups are built on trial and error and solving problems.. forever
     * Being successful is a healthy intersection of work and life